JamesTurnerGit/bink_tech-test/README.md

 make border of images changed based on last colour make main view into partials.

+# odd choices
+helpers not tested as it's a single line method that returns a random result

+singleton pattern used to store data for the current session only, simplest choice available

 # README

 This README would normally document whatever steps are necessary to get the